The following questions are some of the more common asked by private clients of Centennial Parklands Equestrian Centre.

 Q: What if my friend wants to ride my horse?

-A: With your permission, your friend can ride your horse at the Equestrian Centre as long as they have:
+A: Your friend can ride your horse at the Equestrian Centre, as long as they have gained the approval of Centre Management and after submitting the following:

 Q: Can I give my friend/children a lesson on my horse?